jomefavourite/Blog-posts/ckwkapzry03ia22s11vq63gcl.md

 ## Source Control Panel on VS code

-VS Code makes use of Git right out of the box as its primary Version Control system.
-Meaning that you'll need Git installed on your PC before making use of Git through the Source Control sidebar on VS Code.
+VS Code uses Git right out of the box as its primary Version Control system, which means you'll need Git installed on your PC before using Git through the Source Control sidebar on VS Code.

 To get Git on your machines, follow the links below: